| CAMELot sample session

 regular spatial intervals.
 These sampled cells are drawn as single

 pixels.
 No averaging over the interval is performed.
+The user can resize the

 visualisation window.
 This is achieved by means of the corresponding